Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Immigration expert

 "If there is no higher education, qualification must be proven by work experience.
-Confirmations are official documents: contracts, certificates of completed works.
+Confirmation includes official documents: contracts, completion certificates.
 Your personal portfolio or website with cases is not such a document for the consulate.
 It only strengthens the case but cannot be the basis."

 Ties to Italy — mandatory criterion

-The consulate explicitly indicates in refusals: "The absence of Schengen visas recently issued to you does not allow checking your interest in returning to the country of origin.
+The consulate explicitly states in refusals: "The absence of Schengen visas recently issued to you does not allow verification of your interest in returning to the country of origin.
 It seems unlikely that you possess sufficient knowledge of the Italian socio-economic situation to carry out activity as a freelancer in Italy."

 What helps: trips to Italy, contacts and clients in the country, knowledge of Italian, a motivation letter in Italian, a rental contract.